-Create a new solution with all the basic files that you need for the hardware that you select.
+Create a solution with all the basic files that you need for the hardware that you select.
 For more detailed information, see Create a solution in the Arm Keil Studio Visual Studio Code Extensions User Guide.

-This procedure describes creating a solution for the Arm V2M-MPS3-SSE-300-FVP virtual hardware.
+This procedure describes creating a solution for the Holtek ESK32-31401 starter kit.
 Adapt the steps for other starter kits or boards.